Clear Lake Specialties Sleep Center

 - Medication to help you sleep at night.

-- Medication to treat depression that also help prevent cataplexy, hallucinations, and sleep paralysis.
+- Medication to treat depression that also helps prevent cataplexy, hallucinations, and sleep paralysis.

 Lifestyle changes may also help relieve some narcolepsy symptoms.
 You will be taught to develop good sleep and health habits including: